-A former vice chief of staff of the United States army has described the country’s withdrawal from Afghanistan as “one of the most serious foreign security blunders the US has made in the past 30 or 40 years”, and could lead to a reemergence of al-Qaeda in the country.
+A former vice chief of staff of the United States army had described the country’s withdrawal from Afghanistan as “one of the most serious foreign security blunders the US has made in the past 30 or 40 years”, and could lead to a reemergence of al-Qaeda in the country.

-Speaking on BBC Radio 4’s Today show, General Jack Keane said: “The reality is that al-Qaeda is in 15 provinces in Afghanistan.
+General Jack Keane said: “The reality is that al-Qaeda is in 15 provinces in Afghanistan.

 “The US abandoning the mission even though there are threats to American citizens is one the most serious foreign security blunders US has made in the past 30 or 40 years.”

 Conservative MP - and former territorial Army soldier who served in Afghanistan - Tom Tugendhat has said Western powers must ensure they have not thrown “a tonne of fuel” over the ambitions of other terrorist groups by withdrawing from Afghanistan.

 “The reality is there are many other groups that have drawn inspiration from this – Al-Shabaab in the Horn of Africa, Boko Haram in Nigeria, al-Qaeda in the Islamic Maghreb in Mali,” he told BBC News.